-Renee Treml's Wombat Big, Puggle Small to Penguin Random House Australia
+Renee Treml's WOMBAT BIG, PUGGLE SMALL to Penguin Random House Australia (World)

-Renee Treml's Little Roo to Random House Australia
+Renee Treml's LITTLE ROO to Random House Australia (World)

-Renee Treml's Great Garden Mystery to Penguin Random House Australia
+Renee Treml's GREAT GARDEN MYSTERY to Penguin Random House Australia (World)

-Renee Treml's Ten Little Owls to Penguin Random House Australia
+Renee Treml's TEN LITTLE OWLS to Penguin Random House Australia (World)

-Celia Lee of Scholastic has acquired world rights to Children's Poet Laureate Kenn Nesbitt's Believe It Or Not: My Brother Has a Monster! in which a boy's brother sneaks home monster after monster until his parents show up.
+Celia Lee of Scholastic has acquired world rights to Children's Poet Laureate Kenn Nesbitt's BELIEVE IT OR NOT: MY BROTHER IS A MONSER! in which a boy's brother sneaks home monster after monster until his parents show up.
 David Slonim will illustrate.
 Pubbing in 2015.

 Jennifer Arena's LADY LIBERTY'S HOLIDAY, about what happens when the Statue of Liberty decides to take a vacation and see America, to Erin Clarke at Knopf Children's, for publication in Spring 2016.